-14. This tribunal can only review the authenticity of the termination notice and I find that the notice submitted by the landlord meets the requirements of not less than 3 months before the end of a rental period where the residential premises is rented month-to-month.
+14. I accept that the tenant was frustrated during the hearing and he wanted a legitimate reason from the landlord as to why they want him to vacate; however, as the termination notice was given under Section 18 of the Act and is generally referred to as a no fault or without cause termination, the landlord's notice to the tenant need only state that they are relying on this section without having to provide a reason.
+15. This tribunal can only review the authenticity of the termination notice and I find that the notice submitted by the landlord meets the requirements of not less than 3 months before the end of a rental period where the residential premises is rented month-to-month.
+The landlord testified that the termination notice was posted to the tenant's door and the tenant confirmed receipt of the notice.
 I find that the termination notice is a valid notice.
-15. I find that the tenant should have vacated the premises on 30-November-2024.
+16. I find that the tenant should have vacated the premises on 31-January-2025.